Adobe-CEP/Getting-Started-guides/weather/readme.md

 If the call is successful, you'll see a string in the panel UI that tells you the current weather in New York City.
 Otherwise, you'll see a string that says `"We had trouble getting the weather for New York City.
 Please try again."`.

-## Set up your Creative Cloud host app interaction
+## Client-side: Creative Cloud host app interaction

 ### Instantiate `CSInterface`